READY TO TAKE THE NEXT STEP?

 Atlantic University is accredited by the Distance Education Accrediting Commission (DEAC).
 The Distance Education Accrediting Commission is listed by the U.S. Department of Education as a recognized accrediting agency.

 1101 17th Street NW, Suite 808

 Read more about Atlantic University's accreditation here: https://www.atlanticuniv.edu/about/accreditation/

 The founder of the university, Edgar Cayce, desired to have academic programs that spoke to the masses, not just those interested in his work.
-He wanted Atlantic University to include mainstream, applicable degrees and programs that were split into three main categories:
+He wanted Atlantic University to include mainstream, applicable degrees, and programs that were split into three main categories:

 The university also has a strong affiliation with the Association for Research and Enlightenment (A.R.E.), the nonprofit organization Mr. Cayce and supporters founded in 1931.

 No. Atlantic University does not have a Ph.D. program.
 We do offer an MA in Transpersonal Psychology and an MA in Mindful Leadership.
 We also offer graduate certificates in Integrated Imagery: Regression Hypnosis and Mindful Leadership.
-For those looking to learn more about the program without out a commitment to a graduate program, the university offers two noncredit options, the Spiritual Guidance Mentor Training Certificate, and the Lifelong Learning program.
+For those looking to learn more about the program without a commitment to a graduate program, the university offers two noncredit options, the Spiritual Guidance Mentor Training Certificate, and the Lifelong Learning program.